Oberwolfach Research Institute for Mathematics: History

 The Oberwolfach Research Institute for Mathematics (MFO) was founded as the Reich Institute of Mathematics (German: Reichsinstitut für Mathematik) on 1 September 1944.
 It was one of several research institutes founded by the Nazis in order to further the German war effort, which at that time was clearly failing.
-The location was selected to be remote as not to be a target for ally bombing.
+The location was selected to be remote as not to be a target for Allied bombing.
 Originally it was housed in a building called the Lorenzenhof, a large Black Forest hunting lodge.
 After the war, Süss, a member of the Nazi party, was suspended for two months in 1945 as part of the county's denazification efforts, but thereafter remained head of the institute.
 Though the institute lost its government funding, Süss was able to keep it going with other grants, and contributed to rebuilding mathematics in Germany following the fall of the Third Reich by hosting international mathematical conferences.
 Some of these were organised by Reinhold Baer, a mathematician who was expelled from University of Halle in 1933 for being Jewish, but later returned to Germany in 1956 at the University of Frankfurt.
 The institute regained government funding in the 1950s.

 After Süss's death in 1958, Hellmuth Kneser was briefly director before Theodor Schneider permanently took over in the role in 1959.
 In that year, he and others formed the mathematical society Gesellschaft für Mathematische Forschung e.
 V. in order to run the MFO.